mgorniak/TiL/README.md

 7. What is PSR and describe shortly 0-4.

 Ad.
 2.
 Composer install at start checks is composer.lock file exist and:
-- if it does composer install starts to install all packages based on composer.lock file.
+- if it does composer install starts to install all packages based on the composer.lock file.
 - if it does not exist it applies composer update path: based on composer.json file checks are all packages from this file installed and:
-    - if it is -> composer will check is new version of current package is available and if it is - it will be installed
+    - if it is -> composer will check is a new version of a current package is available and if it is - it will be installed
-    - if it is not - composer will get newest version of this package and install it
+    - if it is not - composer will get the newest version of this package and install it
-    - at the end, after installing all actual version of packages new composer.lock file will be created and saved in project
+    - in the end, after installing all actual version of packages new composer.lock file will be created and saved in the project